 Juvedern Manufacturing and FDA testing

 Juvederm is an well-known injectable filler used by dermatologists and cosmetic surgeons as well as by plastic surgeons too for softening deep folds and reducing wrinkles on the face.
 The gel contains hyaluronic acid that is a substance naturally present in the skin, muscles and tendons of other mammals.
 It was approved in June 2006 by U.S. Food and drug administration for using on patients but they suggest to buy from approved stores only.
-We specially suggest this store to buy lip fillers.

 The prime initiative of Juvederm is to remove nasolabial folds from the patient’s skin or smile lines that are creases that appear on skin.
 It can also be used for augmentation of lips and to fill the hollow places and scars on the face.
 But please take this in your mind that all HA fillers are absorbed by the human body in 6 – 12 months which means that patients will need a treatment again after this period.